 The atheist forgets that understanding how something works doesn’t refute the existence of a creative intelligence behind that process.
 For example, if we were asked to explain a car, shall we mention the inventor or shall we dismiss any personal agency and say the car arises naturally from physical law.
-Or likewise consider this silly example, science can explain the physical properties of a cake and the chemical reactions involved in its baking, but a description of the physical process doesn’t touch on the fact that it was made by my grandma who cares for me and is trying to make me fat.
+Or likewise consider this silly example, science can explain the physical properties of a cake and the chemical reactions involved in its baking, but a description of the physical process doesn’t touch on the fact that it was made by my grandma who is trying to make me put on weight.

 It’s obvious we need both levels of explanation, the science explaining how the car works or how the cake came about, and a personal agency explaining why the car or cake was created, in order to give a complete description.
 It would be a category mistake to ask us to choose between God (personal agency) and physics (physical law).
 Both explanations are necessary: they do not conflict, but complement one another.
 As Lennox said, “When Sir Isaac Newton discovered the law of gravitation he did not say, ‘Now I have understood gravity, I don’t need God.’
 In fact, Newton wrote in the Principia Mathematica, the most famous book in the history of science, that it would ‘persuade the thinking man’ to believe in God.”
 Stephen Hawking ends one of his bestselling books ‘A brief history of time’ by attempting to explain the what, and even the how of this universe with the words, “now if we only understood why, we would have the mind of God.”
 The inescapable implication is that the answer to that final question would have to come from a mind that transcends our material universe.